hamadmarri/cacule-cpu-scheduler/README.md

 exceeds 10 (at the pick next run time) - the idle tasks are excluded since they are dequeued when sleeping and enqueued when they wake up.

+## Tasks' Priorities
+The priorities are applied as the followings:
+The `vruntime` is used in Interactivity Score as the sum of execution time.
+The `vruntime` is adjusted by CFS based on tasks priorities.
+The same code from CFS is used in CacULE.
+The `vruntime` is equal to `sum_exec_runtime` if a task has nice value of 0 (normal priority).
+The `vruntime` will be lower than `sum_exec_runtime` for higher tasks priorities, which make Interactivity Score thinks that those task didn't run for much time (compared to their actual run time).
+The `vruntime` will be higher than `sum_exec_runtime` for lower tasks priorities, which make Interactivity Score thinks that those task ran for much time (compared to their actual run time).
+So priorities are already taken in the acount by using `vruntime` in the Interactivity Score equation instead of actual `sum_exec_runtime`.

 ## Patched Kernel Tree
 1. Go to [kernel tree repository](https://github.com/hamadmarri/linux)